Financial Samurai

 If you have to create an emergency fund, you are scraping at the bottom of the barrel with regards to your personal finances.
 Don’t get me wrong.
 Having an emergency fund equal to six months of living expenses is fine.
 But any more is probably too much.

 Do you think multi-millionaires have emergency funds?
 Nope.
-They have tax efficient muni bonds, private equity investments, and liquidity.
+They have tax efficient muni bonds, private equity investments, Treasury bills, they can easily liquify if needed.
 Stop thinking so small and start thinking bigger, holistically if you will!

 A dollar here is the same dollar there.
 Focus on fixing what’s most important, your money habits.